Oracle Licensing

 Virtualization affects how each of these is applied, and choosing the wrong model (or mismanaging it) can be costly.

 • Processor Licensing: A Processor license allows unlimited users based on the computing power available to the Oracle software.
 For Oracle Database Enterprise Edition, the list price is about $47,500 per processor core, and Oracle charges 22% of the license cost annually for support.
 (Oracle also uses a core factor table – for instance, most Intel x86 cores have a 0.5 factor, meaning you need one license per two physical cores.)
 In virtual environments, the processor metric is usually straightforward in concept: you must license every physical core that an Oracle VM can run on.
 With soft partitioning (like VMware or Hyper-V), this typically means all cores of all hosts in the cluster.
 With hard partitioning, it means all cores are allocated to the Oracle partition.
-Processor licensing in big virtual infrastructures can get extremely expensive, but it spares you from tracking individual user counts and it covers any number of database users or connections.
+Processor licensing in large virtual infrastructures can become extremely expensive, but it saves you from tracking individual user counts and covers any number of database users or connections.

 Ensuring Compliance: Key Data Points to Review

 To manage Oracle licensing in virtual environments, CIOs must continuously gather and review certain data points.
-These help in self-auditing and in defending your licensing position if Oracle comes knocking:

 • Virtualization Configuration: Keep detailed info on how your virtualization is set up.
 Key factors include cluster sizes, virtualization platform versions, and any VM mobility settings (such as VMware vMotion/DRS rules or Hyper-V live migration settings).
 For instance, if you have a VMware cluster dedicated to Oracle and configured with no connectivity to other clusters, document that isolation – it can be crucial evidence that Oracle VMs couldn’t run elsewhere.
 If using something like Oracle VM or IBM LPAR, maintain the configuration files or screenshots that show CPU pinning or capped settings.

 • Historical VM Movement and Usage: It’s vital to have logs or records of where Oracle VMs have run over time.
-Oracle auditors often ask for VMware vCenter history or similar.
+Oracle auditors often request VMware vCenter history or similar information.
 You’ll need evidence to assert that an Oracle VM stayed on Host A and never moved to Hosts B or C in the cluster.
 Likewise, if you had a disaster recovery failover or a test clone of an Oracle VM on another host, those events must be accounted for in licensing.
 Regularly review VMware vMotion histories, cloud instance metrics, or any auto-scaling records in case Oracle instances spun up in unplanned places.

-• License Entitlements vs. Deployments: Maintain an updated list of your Oracle licenses (processor licenses, NUP counts, any Unlimited License Agreements, etc.) and map them against where Oracle software is deployed.
+• License Entitlements vs. Deployments: Maintain an updated list of your Oracle licenses (processor licenses, NUP counts, and any Unlimited License Agreements) and map them against where Oracle software is deployed.
 This helps to quickly spot if you’re over-deployed.
 For example, if you have 10 processor licenses purchased but your VMware cluster calculation shows you need 12, you have a problem to address before an audit.
 Include all environments – production, development, testing, backup – because Oracle’s audit will, and even non-production use, can require licensing in many cases.

-By regularly collecting and reviewing these data points, CIOs can gauge their compliance position at any time and avoid nasty surprises.
 Effective software asset management tools can automate much of this data gathering (for example, VMware’s vCenter reports or Oracle’s LMS scripts).
-Still, it’s important to interpret the data according to Oracle’s rules.
+Still, it’s essential to interpret the data in accordance with Oracle’s rules.

 Oracle Licensing Cost Examples: VMware vs. LPAR vs. OCI